-One of many such moments of harrowing recollection in Jonas Poher Rasmussen’s Flee, these are echoes from horrors of a past that cling to Amin.
+One of many such moments of harrowing recollection in Jonas Poher Rasmussen’s (now triple Oscar-nominated) Flee, these are echoes from horrors of a past that cling to Amin.
 He is the central figure in this sincerely moving, thought-provoking exploration of his family’s flight from the Taliban’s tyranny in Afghanistan.
-Blurring traditional boundaries of documentary with rich, beautiful animation in many shades and colours, the Danish director has a great deal invested in telling this story.
+Blurring traditional boundaries of documentary with rich, beautiful animation in many shades and colours, Rasmussen has a great deal invested in telling this story.

 Whereas Rasmussen’s personal relationship with Amin – the pair have been close friends for twenty-five years – could, with other subject material, have engendered a certain bias or lack of objectivity in the filmmaking, his compassion and patience with his interviewee is vital.
 For this is the first time that Amin is telling the whole story, the truth, to anyone, anywhere.

 Lying on his back, looking straight up at a fixed camera positioned to capture his head and shoulders, the main thread of Flee consists of a kind of confessional, therapy almost.
 Amin closes his eyes, and responds to Rasmussen’s questioning in a troubled, dreamlike state of recollection.
 Now long settled in Copenhagen and on the point of buying a house and marrying his partner, Kasper, Amin must come to terms with all that happened in his past in order to plan for his future.